Skip to main content

 4 min read

 Solar panels are rated in watts, but wires, fuses, and charge controllers are rated in amps.
 This calculator bridges the gap.
 Enter your panel wattage and system voltage to get the current in amps — the number you actually need for hardware selection.
+For background on the relationship between watts, volts, and amps, our horsepower to watts guide covers power unit conversions in plain language.

 The Formula Behind Watts to Amps